oresat/oresat-simulator/README.md

 # Dependencies Installation
 pyserial

-Install with: pip install pyserial
+Install with: pip install pyserial might work
+If cannot run this as root, you'll need to install it system-wide with your package manager.
+On Debian: "sudo apt install python3-pyserial"

 # Running the server and client
 You should install GTK Terminal or the equivalent and open it with sudo: